goatcorp/FFXIVQuickLauncher/README.md

 [Download the latest "Setup.exe" from the releases](https://github.com/goatcorp/FFXIVQuickLauncher/releases/latest) page and run it.
 XIVLauncher will start and will be installed to your start menu.
 To uninstall, you can use the Windows Programs & Apps menu or right click XIVLauncher in your start menu.

+⚠ <b>Attention!</b> If you receive errors during the installation or if the launcher doesn't work correctly, make sure to <b>check your Antivirus</b> first and disable it for XIVLauncher.
+Many commercial antivirus programs detect XIVLauncher as a false positive.
+You can check for yourself on VirusTotal.

 ## Plugin API

 XIVLauncher lets you use many community-created plugins that improve your game.
 Please check [this site](https://goatcorp.github.io/DalamudPlugins/plugins) for a list of them.